igorvikulov/Adblock-Prime/README.md

 Adblock Prime is a general-purpose blocker — not an ad blocker specifically.

-Adblock Prime blocks ads through its support of the Adblock Plus filter syntax.
+Adblock Prime blocks ads through its support of the [[Adblock Plus filter syntax]].
 Adblock Prime extends the syntax and is designed to work with custom rules and filters.

 Adblock Prime's main goal is to help users neutralize privacy-invading apparatus — ads being one example.